-3.7.
-Of those who answered the Draft district vision and Local Plan options consultation question on the Green Gap between Sturry and Hersden, the majority agreed with the preferred option of: Option NE5F (preferred option) - keep the green gap with suggested boundary changes around the garage.

-3.8.
-Having reviewed and created a settlement boundary around Sturry, it was recommended that the western boundary of the green gap be amended so that it aligned with the settlement boundary without any spaces.
-This will ensure the continued separation of the two settlements.
+- 3.9.
+Of those who answered the 2021 Draft district vision and Local Plan options consultation question on the Green Gap between Sturry and Hersden, the majority agreed with the preferred option of: Option NE5F (preferred option) keep the green gap with suggested boundary changes around the garage. - 3.10.
+Having reviewed and created a settlement boundary around Sturry, the draft Local Plan (2022) proposed that the western boundary of the green gap be amended so that it aligned with the settlement boundary without any spaces.
+This will ensure the continued separation of the two settlements. - 3.11.
+Through the Regulation 18 draft Local Plan consultation (2022), no comments were received regarding the 'Green Gap between Sturry and Hersden' and so no amendments have been made to the green gap following this consultation.
+The site boundary can be found on the draft policies map and under Policy DS19 Habitats, landscapes and sites of local importance.

 Figure 3.1: Proposed Green Gap between Sturry and Broad Oak (purple outline).
-The green area is the preferred option from the Options consultation, the hatched zone is the proposed extension and the red area is proposed for removal.
+The green area is the preferred option from the Options consultation (2021), the hatched zone is the proposed extension and the red area is proposed for removal.